core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A CoAP client can discover all the application groups associated to a specific CoAP group.

-   This is achieved by sending the GET request above to the IP multicast address of the CoAP group, and specifying a wildcarded name "g.*" as group name in the URI query parameter "rt".
+   This is achieved by sending the GET request above to the IP multicast address of the CoAP group, and specifying a wildcarded group type "g.*" as resource type in the URI query parameter "rt".
 For example, the request can use a Group URI with path and query components "/.well-known/core?rt=g.*", so that the query matches any application group resource type.
-Alternatively, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/*", so that the query matches any application group resource and also matches any sub-resources of it.
+Alternatively, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/*", so that the query matches any application group resources and also matches any sub-resources of those.

    Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of the specified CoAP group and have at least one application group associated to the CoAP group.
 That is, the client gains knowledge of: i) the set of servers that are members of the specified CoAP group and member of any of the associated application groups; ii) for each of those servers, the name of the application groups where the server is a member and that are associated to the CoAP group.